 Short-term thinking is especially tempting when facing new clients and opportunities.
 Sure, the potential business development is there, but all too often an exciting new opportunity brings to light knowledge gaps that hinder your ability to maintain perspective.
 The work is immediately broken down into tasks.
 The papers start moving.
 The roadblocks are discovered.
 The view of the forest fades away.

 When meeting with a potential client, you may not always instantly know how to handle each aspect of their case.
 Many factors can influence how you will deal with any given matter, including the facts of the case as well as ever-changing laws and procedures.
 And if their case deals with a practice area of which you are unfamiliar, you may have to spend some time getting up to speed.

-But once you have invested the time and resources into acquiring the know-how to handle an issue, does it make sense to complete the task at hand and move on to the next case?
+But once you have invested the time and resources into learning how to handle an issue, does it make sense to complete the task at hand and move on to the next case?
 Is it an effective use of your time to obtain this knowledge, only to file it away and possibly never use it again?

 The knowledge investment

-The reality is that know-how is an asset.
+The reality is that knowing how to approach a task is an asset.
 It’s one you can, and should, leverage into something more than merely completing the first project on your list.